NeuraiProject/neurai-webwallet/README.md

 ### Experimental features

-To use TESTNET instead of MAINNET for Ravencoin, append `?network=rvn-test` to the URL.
+To use TESTNET instead of MAINNET for Ravencoin, append `?network=xna-test` to the URL.

 Note: asset thumbnails only work on mainnet.